theCarlson/forkify-final-project/README.md

 # Forkify Web Application

-This application allows you to search recipes via the Forkify API, and bookmark them.
+This application allows you to search recipes via the Forkify API, add recipes, and bookmark them.
 This project is from Jonas Schmedtmann's Udemy course, "The Complete JavaScript Course 2021: From Zero to Expert."
 This project uses MVC architecture, the fetch api, and async/await.
 Content creation rights - Jonas Schmedtmann.

 ## Available Scripts